Rainbow Bridge Tokyo: The Photo Guide (2026)

 The north side: Best for Tokyo Tower & skyline

 The north-facing walkway offers the quintessential Tokyo skyline view.
 It’s where you’ll capture stunning shots of Tokyo Tower, the Skytree, and the dense urban landscape of the city center.
+They get my vote straight away.

 The observation platforms here are perfectly positioned for wide, memorable panoramas, especially on a clear day.
 While the old Harumi Passenger Ship Terminal has been demolished, the waterway is still bustling with jet skis, ferries, and workboats that add dynamic interest to your shots.